 - The scholarship provides for otherwise unreimbursed full tuition, required fees, and a special allocation for required fees and books.

 - Recipients may attend any public or private, Indiana four-year college or university accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 - Applicants must have a high school diploma from an Indiana high school accredited by the State Board of Education or by a national or regional accreditation agency that is recognized by the State Board of Education.

 - Applicants must be residents of the state of Indiana.

-- Selection criteria, selection procedures and application due dates vary by county.
+- Selection criteria, selection procedures, and application due dates vary by county.

 - Recipients must pursue undergraduate study in a baccalaureate program on a full-time basis.

-- 143 scholarships are awarded annually.
+- In recent years, 147 scholarships have been awarded annually.

 How to Apply

 Contact the community foundation in your county to learn more about the LECSP application process in your area.